This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of what’s currently stated on Punky Colour’s website about its animal testing policy:

-Punky Colour has confirmed all of its products are vegan and don’t contain any animal-derived ingredients or by-products.
+⭐️ Punky Colour is a 100% vegan brand.
+All their products are vegan, and are formulated without any animal-derived ingredients or by-products.

 Where are Punky Colour’s products made?